Mary-Afrika/alx-low_level_programming/0x00-hello_world/README.md

-This is the introduction to C programming.
+This is about compiling C, but without the link